uniclau/rect-ng/README.md

 Look at **[example.html](https://github.com/uniclau/rect-ng/blob/master/example.html)** to see it in action.

 ##### Paging
 RectAngular JS features a pager by default.

-There is no need to pass any parameter to have it working.
+	<rectng data="musicians" columns="columns"></rectng>
+	<rectng data="musicians" columns="columns" pager="true"></rectng>

+The two tables above should behave identically.

+However, the grid below will hide the pager and will display all the rows.

+	<rectng data="musicians" columns="columns" pager="false"></rectng>

 ### Projected features
 RectAngular JS is not yet complete.
 These are just some of the features that we'd like to implement.